miklevin/MikeLev.in/_posts/2025-07-05-cli-contract-future-proof-ai-framework.md

 ## And As Usual, Over to Claude 4 Sonnet in Cursor

+> When I use Gemini, it's generally not as a direct coding assistant.
+When you
+> choose Gemini 2.5 Pro in Cursor it (currently) gives warnings about rate
+> limits and it not being appropriate for the sort of rapid-fire tool calls I do
+> with Claude all the time.
+And so Claude 4 Sonnet remains the coding
+> implementation-bot.
+It seems to jump at the chance to pop-open web browsers🤣

 ## 🔥 **THE DOTS ARE CONNECTED - TIME TO FORGE THE PATH**

 You've crystallized the entire philosophy into action.
 The "shoulders of giants" foundation (Nix → Unix → CLI) leading to the **one true API** is brilliant.
 Let me put this contract to the test right now.